Godson-Thomas/Automount-FS/README.md

-* Connect the SSD on to the embedded board.Get the Name, UUID and File System Type.
+* Connect the SSD on to the embedded board.
+Get the Name, UUID and File System Type.

 ```
 sudo blkid